 “I can tell you that the process for Rocket has been very similar to the Guardians movies.
 If anything, it’s even more painstaking, because there are even more CGI characters around.
 In Guardians 2, Baby Groot was there the whole time, but the rest of the time was mostly with other live actors.
 In Avengers, there are several other characters who are CGI enhanced that I’ve interacted with, which makes the process a little more deliberate.”

-Gunn couldn’t really say much about Kraglin’s future in the MCU, but he does believe that the way things were left with the character in Guardians Vol. 2, the potential for a return is there:
+Gunn couldn’t really say much about Kraglin’s future in the Marvel Cinematic Universe, but he does believe that the way things were left with the character in Guardians Vol. 2, the potential for a return is there:

 “I would say so.
 As far as Avengers goes, I couldn’t comment on that.
 And in regards to Guardians 3, I don’t know.
 I don’t even think it’s been decided yet.”